 Patients with diabetes are more likely to develop eye problems such as cataracts and glaucoma, but diabetic retinopathy is the main threat to vision.
 Most patients develop diabetic changes in the retina after approximately 20 years.This effect of diabetes on the eye is called diabetic retinopathy.

 Over time, diabetes affects the circulatory system of the retina.
 The earliest phase of the disease is known as background diabetic retinopathy.
 In this phase, the arteries in the retina become weakened and leak, forming small, dot-like hemorrhages.
 These leaking vessels often lead to swelling or edema in the retina and decreased vision.

 The next stage is known as proliferative diabetic retinopathy.
 In this stage, circulation problems cause areas of the retina to become oxygen-deprived or ischemic.
 New fragile vessels develop as the circulatory system attempts to maintain adequate oxygen levels within the retina.
 This is called neovascularization.
 Unfortunately, these delicate vessels hemorrhage easily.
 Blood may leak into the retina and vitreous, causing spots or floaters, along with decreased vision.

 In the later phases of the disease, continued abnormal vessel growth and scar tissue may cause serious problems such as retinal detachment and glaucoma.

 Signs and Symptoms

-The affect of diabetic retinopathy on vision varies widely, depending on the stage of the disease.
+The effect of diabetic retinopathy on vision varies widely, depending on the stage of the disease.
 Some common symptoms of diabetic retinopathy are listed below, however, diabetes may cause other eye symptoms.